Importing plants and plant products from the EU

 Our summary guide shows which commodities need pre-notification and a PC, and when they will be required, in 2021 and 2022.

-Since 1 January 2021 imports of high-priority plants and plant products from the EU must have:
+High-priority plants and plant products from the EU must have:

 a phytosanitary certificate (PC)